wbcmedia/wbcmedia.github.io/draft.md

 - Hildegaard and Norman look awkwardly at each other, sensing the increased tension
 - Hildegaard tries to lighten the atmosphere

-**_Hildegaard_** : Anyway, the talent show...
-We wondered if you'd take part?
+**_Hildegaard_** : Anyway, ze talent show...
+Ve wondered if you'd take part?

 **_Lord Naff_** : Oh, I don't think so, I'm not really very talented.

 **_Cicely_** : You can say that again.

 **_Hildegaard_** : You are not understanding me.
-We don't want you to be performing.
-We want you to be judging.
+Ve do not vant you to be performing.
+Ve vant you to be judging.

 **_Lord Naff_** : Well I don't really think it's a____

-**_Hildegaard_** : Excellent, that's settled then.
-Our first act will be Queen Hildegaard of Hockflugenstein, that is me.
+**_Hildegaard_** : Excellent, zat is settled then.
+Our first act vill be Queen Hildegaard of Hockflugenstein, zat is me.
 I sing a song especially for you...

 - Hildegaard sings opera - sound of breaking glass?
 - Flirts with Lord Naff?

-**_Hildegaard_** : Well, what the verdict is?
-Is it the winner I am?
+**_Hildegaard_** : Vell, vat ze verdict is?
+Is it ze vinner I am?

 **_Lord Naff_** : Well I have to see the other acts first.
 Now it says here that Cicely will be doing an exciting new dance.